AT-Publishing/website/coin-eth.md

 **ETH vs BTC**

-Ethereum is primarily meant as a smart contract and DApp platform but with [ZoE](https://www.altcointrading.net/zoe-ethereum-alphabay/) there is also transactional privacy implemented.
+Ethereum is primarily meant as a smart contract and dapp platform but with [ZoE](https://www.altcointrading.net/zoe-ethereum-alphabay/) there is also transactional privacy implemented.
 Confirmation times are much faster than on the Bitcoin blockchain.

 **Where to trade ETH and ETC**